 Its main function is to limit how much blood sugar is ingested and processed in the body.
 In higher doses, it can even affect how the brain responds to appetite, allowing the patient to feel full faster and eat less.
 It could even slow the digestion process in the small intestine, lengthening the feeling of fullness after meals.

 Their full weight loss effects are done in combination with a low-calorie, low-fat, and low-carb diet and a consistent exercise routine over months.
 Some patients report that the weight loss results can be observed in the first 4 weeks.
 Stopping the dosage may result in the body regaining the lost body weight from the trial period but can be used for long-term type 2 diabetes care.

 Other than glycemic control and weight loss, they may produce benefits such as lowering the risk of heart disease, heart attack, stroke, and kidney disease.
 Semaglutide was noted in one study published in the New England Journal of Medicine to have improved physical activity.
 Some of these benefits could be due to the rapid rate of weight loss provided by the drug.

-2 years later, in 2022, the FDA granted approval to Novo Nordisk for semaglutide for weight loss treatments.
+2 years later, in 2022, the approval was granted to Novo Nordisk for semaglutide for weight loss treatments.
 This was prescribed for overweight or obese adults with one weight-related condition like type 2 diabetes and those with a BMI of 27 kg/m2 or those with a BMI of 30 kg/m2 and higher.

 These drugs can’t be taken together as they are both GLP-1 receptor agonists.
 They also can’t be taken with other products that are designed for weight loss like herbal products that are advertised as such, prescription drugs meant to induce weight loss, and over-the-counter drugs.
 They may not be prescribed with those with a history of pancreatitis or gallstones.
 Other treatments that regulate blood sugar level like insulin should not be combined with these drugs.